Original article published at Advisor Perspectives

 In a low-yield environment, RIAs are making 3-5 times more money managing clients’ bond assets than the clients are actually making owning the assets and taking all the interest, credit, and liquidity risk.

-As a result of this low-yield, high tax-rate dynamic, clients have a better chance of meeting their retirement goals (and passing more money to the next generation at death) using a 100% equity strategy than a 60% equity/40% bond strategy.
+As a result of this low after-tax, advisory fee, and inflation dynamic, clients have a better chance of meeting their retirement goals (and passing more money to the next generation at death) using a 100% equity strategy than a 60% equity/40% bond strategy.

 Chance of HNW client meeting 4% withdrawal rate in retirement at different Equity/Bond allocations